Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Final Exam

 Julia is a new mother who plans to continue lactation for at least a year after her baby is born.
 At a post-parturition doctor's visit, the doctor says her blood test indicates declining levels of estrogen and progesterone.
 Will this interfere with her plans to lactate?

-Yes, high levels of estrogen and progesterone are required for milk ejection.
+A. Yes, high levels of estrogen and progesterone are required for milk production.

-Yes, high levels of estrogen and progesterone are required for milk production.
+B. Yes, high levels of estrogen and progesterone are required for milk ejection.

 Question #29